Pinku AI - Image to Video Guide

 Important:

-- A prompt is optional but they do help direct the video.
+- A prompt is optional, but prompts help direct the video.

 - The image defines the core action.